Natalia Sedova: Life

-She was born in to the family of a wealthy merchant.
+Natalia was born in to the family of a wealthy merchant.
 Her father was of Cossack origins and her mother was from the Polish nobility.
 Sedova studied at the Kharkov Institute for Noble Maidens, from where she was expelled for participating in the revolutionary movement.

 Natalia met Leon Trotsky in late 1902, after his escape from Siberia.
 His first wife Aleksandra Sokolovskaya had remained behind, with their two daughters, and they were divorced soon thereafter.
 Natalia and Trotsky married in 1903.
 They had two children together, Lev Sedov (24 February 1906 – 16 February 1938) and Sergei Sedov (21 March 1908 – 29 October 1937), both of whom would predecease their parents.
 Trotsky later explained that after the 1917 revolution: